Avik-Das-567/PyTorch-Object-Localization/README.md

 For inference, the saved checkpoint is restored and predictions are compared against ground truth using visualization utilities.

-## Learning Objectives
+## Objectives

-- Understand the localization dataset and annotation format
+- Analyze the object localization dataset and bounding-box annotation format
-- Build a custom dataset for image and bounding-box regression
+- Develop a custom PyTorch dataset for image and bounding-box regression
-- Apply Albumentations for spatial augmentation with bbox support
+- Apply Albumentations for geometry-aware data augmentation with bounding-box support
-- Load a pretrained convolutional neural network using `timm`
+- Utilize a pretrained convolutional neural network from `timm` for regression
-- Implement training and evaluation loops for localization
+- Implement training and evaluation pipelines for bounding-box prediction
-- Predict and visualize bounding boxes on unseen images
+- Perform inference and visualize predicted bounding boxes against ground truth

 ## Dataset